 Thursday 07 March 2019

 The French national auditor has pointed to the "disproportionate and costly" employment advantages of EDF employees.At a time when there are reports that electricity prices in France may well rise by 6% this spring, a report from the Cour de Comptes has stated that the conditions of service of EDF employees should be reviewed.

 Of particular concern to the auditor are the specific features of their pension scheme, whose commitments amounts to €22.6 billion.
 With the demographic balance of active-retired staff increasingly unfavourable the auditor considers new financial resources will need to be found to fund the scheme.

-EDF employees are able to retire at 62 years of age, on a pension that is based on their last six-month salary.
+EDF employees are able to retire at 62 years of age, on a pension that is based on their last six-months salary.
 Employees in the private sector obtain a pension based on the average of 25 years earnings.